REVIEW AND ADJUSTMENT OF A

 1.

-Review and Adjust CIC: Notice to NCP, Duration of Incarceration
+and Adjust CIC: Notice to NCP, Duration of Incarceration Unknown.
+This

-become aware that s/he is currently incarcerated and requests that the NCP
+aware that s/he is currently incarcerated and requests that the NCP submit

 Review/Adjustment Only (form CRVU), along with any supporting documentation, in